Pit Of A Coffee Cherry

 In general Coffea Arabica is more difficult to grow, has a lower yield and grows at higher elevations than Coffea Canephora.
 From flower to ripe cherry Coffea Arabica takes 9 months and Coffea Canephora 10-11 months.
 Coffea Arabica is more susceptible to pests and diseases and much growing focus is placed on resistance.

-Since our founding in 1981, Longbottom has focused only on Specialty Coffee.
-Simply, Specialty Coffee means only the very best Coffea Arabica or about 3% of total global coffee production.
+Since our founding in 1981, Longbottom has focused only on Specialty Grade coffee.
+Simply, Specialty Grade coffee means only the very best Coffea Arabica or about 3% of total global coffee production.
 When you buy Longbottom coffee you can be assured that only the finest high-grown mild Arabica coffee from this select 3% makes it into your bag.
-To learn more about Specialty Coffee, click here.